The Andy Vargas Foundation

 Andy’s love and commitment to the arts had paved the way for his future.
 In 1999 his then manager and music legend Lou Adler brought an audition to Andy’s attention.
 By the year 2000 Andy started to tour as a singer on the Supernatural World Tour with Carlos Santana.
 Today Andy still tours and delivers vocals for the Santana Band while developing conducting musical outreach around the world.

-“We balance budgets on the backs of poor kids.
-I don’t think anyone should have to choose between reading and math support and music.
+“We balance budgets on the backs of kids.
+I don’t think anyone should have to choose between reading and math support or music.
 Those things are all basics of an education.”

 Already squeezed because of the pressure on schools to focus on raising students’ reading and math test scores, arts and music programs have become a causality of budgetary concerns over the mental development of our youth.
 The diminishing of music education in our schools and in the larger culture is a huge mistake.
 Children are not empty vessels that can be filled with facts and then declared competent.
 The arts provide a depth of understanding and even the basis for understanding for some children on their long road to achievement.
 And perhaps most importantly, the arts provide a way for children to envision the possibilities of a world outside of their immediate circumstances.